Lego Technic: Power Functions

 In late 2007, a new motor system was released called Power Functions; it was included within Lego set 8275 Motorized Bulldozer.
 It comprised a set of motors, two IR receivers, remote control and a battery box, thus resulting in a remote-control model.

-With these sets it is possible to build or convert manually-operated mechanical movement to motorized using electric motors which are controlled via switches or IR remote control.
+With these sets it is possible to build or convert manually operated mechanical movement to motorized using electric motors which are controlled via switches or IR remote control.
 Lego has already started to design and sell Lego Technic models (sets) which can be easily retrofitted with the Power Functions system or third-party alternatives.
 For example, models like the 8294 Excavator and 8295 Telescopic Handler are sold like classic Lego Technic models with manual motorization but are designed with free space for the Power Functions components with factory instructions on how to perform the conversion to an electrically operated model.

 The Power Functions line-up also includes a Linear Actuator currently not sold separately, but already used in many models like the 8294 Excavator and the 8043 Motorised Excavator.

 Powered Up (Control+, Power Functions v2)

 In 2018, Lego announced a new system for motorizing sets, to replace the Power Functions system.
 Early in release several names were used including Control+. and Power Functions v2; by 2020 the line was unified under the Lego Theme `Powered Up`.

 This new system is controlled via Bluetooth using a smartphone app rather than a physical controller and is not backwards compatible with Power Functions.
 Components can be bought individually or as packs to either be used with or independently of retail sets.
 Lego launched two flagship sets to display the new systems functionality: 42100 Liebherr R 9800 and 42099 4x4 X-Treme Off-Roader.

-Physically and electrically, the Powered Up system components are compatible with all other lego systems using the same 6-pin plug.
+Physically and electrically, the Powered Up system components are compatible with all other Lego systems using the same 6-pin plug.
 This includes WeDo 2.0, Boost, Spike Prime, Mindstorms v4 as of 2020.
 However, software support between the various apps varies.

+Construction sets

+As of 2025, The Lego Group released a total of 539 Lego sets and promotional polybags as part of Lego Technic theme.

+Dom's Dodge Charger

+Dom's Dodge Charger (set number: 42111) was released on 27 April 2020 and based on Fast & Furious franchise.
+The set consists of 1077 pieces.
+Lego designer Samuel Tacchi commented, "The high-octane action of the Fast & Furious franchise has captured the hearts and imaginations of petrol-heads the world over.
+We want to inspire people of all ages to explore their creativity through building whatever their passion is, and we know fans of LEGO Technic™ and the blockbuster franchise love cool cars and adrenaline-fuelled fun.
+Brought together by that same passion, we worked really closely with the Universal team to bring Dom's Dodge Charger to life in the most minute detail to inspire Fast & Furious fans and LEGO Technic™ builders around the world.”